-Naturopathic Doctors receive comprehensive training and are committed towards disease prevention.
+A Naturopathic Doctor receive comprehensive training and are committed towards disease prevention.
 Such practitioners are more than qualified to provide education to individuals about how to achieve optimal health and wellness.
-The Naturopathic Doctor identifies the root cause of an issue and then provides treatment to return balance the body.
+A naturopath specialist identifies the root cause of an issue and then provides treatment to return balance the body.

 It is the perspective of the Naturopathic Doctor that symptoms are attributable to a host of factors including inadequate nutritional intake, vitamin deficiencies, the presence of environmental factors, toxicity, undue stress or the effects of the injury.
 The Naturopathic Doctor takes all of these factors, including the person as a whole, into account when diagnosing a condition and developing an appropriate plan of action.

 The Naturopathic Doctor provides treatment aimed at the following:

 - Removing obstacles and providing treatment allowing the body to heal through natural means

 - Treating the cause of disease not just symptoms

 - Using gentle and non-invasive methods to eliminate or at least significantly reduce side effects

 - Serving as a teacher and guide to educate the patient of their condition and provide strategies on how to best address the disease and optimize functioning